daniel41silva05/ISEP_2023_2024_LAPR2/docs/sprintA&B&C/us023/01.requirements-engineering/Readme.md

 * **AC1:** A message must be sent to all team members informing them about the assignment.
 * **AC2:** Different email services can send the message.
 These services must be defined through a configuration file to allow the use of different platforms (e.g. Gmail, DEI’s email service, etc.).
-* **ACX:**
+* **ACX:** User will select a team from the list of teams generated in US05.
+* **ACX:** User will select an entry from those contained in the Agenda.
 * **ACX:** System must ensure that only GSM assigns a Team to an Agenda entry.

 ### 1.4.
 Found out Dependencies

+* There is a dependency on "US005 - Generate a team proposal automatically" as there must be at least one team to be able to assign.
-* There is a dependency on "US022 - ..." as there must be at least one entry in the agenda.
+* There is a dependency on "US022 - Add a entry in the Agenda" as there must be at least one entry in the agenda.

 ### 1.5 Input and Output Data